Eortvald/02467_group4/content/data-description.md

 <br>
 <br>
 # Cleaning and tokenization #
-As mentioned above, we removed all reviews that we're deemed to be written by a bot from the simple criteria listed above.
+As mentioned above, we removed all reviews that we've deemed to be written by a bot from the simple criteria listed above.
 Furthermore, we make documents for each product containing a tokenized version of the review text.
 This is simply done using the *asin* product code to get all reviews of a product.
 You can see in detail what has been done in the explainer-notebook.html.